 For each booster object, predict can only be called from one thread.
-If you want to run prediction using multiple thread, call xgb.copy() to make copies of model object and then call predict
+If you want to run prediction using multiple thread, call xgb.copy () to make copies of model object and then call predict

-- data (DMatrix) The dmatrix storing the input. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+- X (array_like) Feature matrix. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
 Otherwise, it is assumed that the feature_names are the same.